brianrahadi/quartz/content/posts/getting-your-first-cs-internship.md

 I really enjoy being in an organization, as I think community plays a big part in who we are and the enjoyment that comes from there.

 ### Credits Taken
 A.k.a. expected graduation date.
-Having an earlier graduation date helps, but make sure to manipulate and lie here.
+Having an earlier graduation date helps, but make sure to be honest that this graduation date is possible.
 I usually set my graduation date to the earliest possible, though I may extend it if I think I will have more co-ops.

 Many companies are more likely to hire candidates near their graduation, as internships are basically a relatively reliable way for them to get good full-time candidates.